3-Day Water Fast: Benefits, Risks, and Safety Guide

 Multiple studies demonstrate that 3-day fasts can:

-• Improve blood pressure in some individuals, though fasting studies show variable effects on cardiovascular markers with some people experiencing temporary increases due to acute stress responses
+• Improve blood pressure in some individuals, though fasting studies show variable effects on cardiovascular markers — some people experience temporary increases due to acute stress responses

 • Improve insulin sensitivity and glucose tolerance